chenxinfeng4/ffmpegcv-cpp/README.md

     - **macOS** (homebrew): `brew install ffmpeg`
     - **Windows** : Download FFmpeg and add it to your system *path*
     - **Conda** : `conda install -c conda-forge ffmpeg=6.0.0` (Avoid using default 4.x.x versions)

+    Test the installation by running `ffmpeg -version` in your terminal.

 2. Obtain the FFMPEGCV header:
     ```bash